arrow-left

 The node operator that's starting the ZChains can now specify which secrets manager they want to use, and as soon as the correct secrets manager is instantiated, the modules deal with the secrets through the mentioned interface - without caring if the secrets are stored on a disk or on a server.

-This article details the necessary steps to get the ZChains up and running with AWS Systems Manager Parameter Store.
+This article details the necessary steps to get the ZChains up and running with AWS Systems Manager Parameter Storearrow-up-right.

-:::info previous guides It is highly recommended that before going through this article, articles on Local Setup and Cloud Setup are read. :::
+:::info previous guides It is highly recommended that before going through this article, articles on Local Setuparrow-up-right and Cloud Setuparrow-up-right are read. :::

 User needs to create an IAM Policy that allows read/write operations for AWS Systems Manager Parameter Store.
 After successfully creating IAM Policy, the user needs to attach it to the EC2 instance that is running the ZChains server.
 The IAM Policy should look something like this:

-More information on AWS SSM IAM Roles you can find in the AWS docs.
+More information on AWS SSM IAM Roles you can find in the AWS docsarrow-up-right.

 Required information before continuing: